 – Mike Templeton, Foxtail Marketing

 There are multiple issues with the way marketing agencies operate today.
-Not that all marketing agencies are out to screw their clients, they have simply gone and done what ad agencies (and Mad Men) have taught them.
+Not that all marketing agencies are out to screw their clients, you can find more information on how to tell which is going to be a worthy investment.
+But most others have simply gone and done what ad agencies (and Mad Men) have taught them.

 As a company looking to engage an agency (or at least someone similar to an agency), you should do the following:

 Focus on success metrics, not on budgets.

 Whether your budget is $1,000 or $100,000, your expectation for payback remains similar.
 If $1,000 spent in marketing gives you $15,000 in sales, then ideally $100,000 spent in marketing should give you $1,500,000 in sales.
 While any self-respecting marketer will tell you it isn’t that simply a case of unitary analysis, the basic premise is still correct.
 More marketing budgets should give you more sales.
 If you’re a digital marketing agency then there are resources out there to help to gain a greater CIR, ppcnerd.com being one to help with Google Advertisements allowing you to streamline the process from start to finish.
 So what should you do?

 Use Cost/Income Ratio (CIR) to measure if your payback is meeting your expectations.